About BirdWise

 Why are species outside my region showing up in my quizzes?

-Can I quiz based on bird sounds?
+Can I use BirdWise to learn bird sounds?

 Acknowledgements